-Among the best Tennessee accounting schools are the University of Tennessee, ranked in the U.S. News Top 100; Belmont University, listed in Businessweek’s ranking of undergraduate business programs; and Vanderbilt University (U.S. News Top 30).
+Among the best Tennessee accounting schools is the University of Tennessee, ranked in the U.S. News Top 100; Belmont University, listed in Businessweek’s ranking of undergraduate business programs; and Vanderbilt University (U.S. News Top 30).

-The University of Tennessee was also listed as the 24th in the country in terms of its undergraduate and postgraduate accounting programs in 2013 by the Public Accounting Report Survey – up several places compared to the 2012 ranking.
+Additionally, the University of Tennessee was also listed as the 24th in the country in terms of its undergraduate and postgraduate accounting programs in 2013 by the Public Accounting Report Survey – up several places compared to the 2012 ranking.

-Where to Start – Identify What You’re Looking For
+Where to Start?
+Identify What You’re Looking For

 First of all, you need to weigh your priorities and try to invest most of your time in working towards your degree in order to make the most of it.
 While online and flexible degrees can be a solution for busy professionals, most high-quality programs will require you to devote yourself to learning both in and outside the classroom.

 Secondly, apply for the best program possible, whether out of state or within the state where you are living.
-Look at national rankings, faculty qualifications, student awards, CPA exam pass rates and graduate employment statistics to determine which programs have had the best results – and don’t be afraid to take on a great challenge.
+Look at national rankings, faculty qualifications, student awards, Uniform CPA exam pass rates and graduate employment statistics to determine which programs have had the best results – and don’t be afraid to take on a great challenge.
 A comprehensive curriculum with demanding assessment criteria is what you need to prepare for challenges in your career.

 Tennessee CPA Career Path

 An accounting career starts with an aptitude for business and finance and an advanced education – even entry-level accounting jobs require a four-year degree.
-The journey gets longer if your goal is to become a Certified Public Accountant (CPA) – but at the end of the road you are sure to enjoy the job satisfaction and stability that this career entails.
+The journey gets longer if your goal is to become a Certified Public Accountant (CPA) – but at the end of the road, you are sure to enjoy the job satisfaction and stability that this career entails.